 Montcalm lost one of his five battles in North America.
 He was a good soldier.
 Yet, he lost not only this one battle, but his life, as did Wolfe.
 Wolfe was only 32 and he was also a good soldier.
 As is quoted above, Montcalm praised General Wolfe on his death-bed, which is not insignificant.
 On the contrary!

 There would be another battle: the Battle of Sainte-Foy, sometimes called the Battle of Quebec, fought on 28 April 1760.
 It opposed the French under the Chevalier de Lévis, and the British under General James Murray.
 The French won that battle, but Lévis was not able to retake Quebec City.
 The British retrenched and waited for reinforcement.
 It had been a difficult winter and scurvy had taken British lives.
 Lévis also waited for reinforcement, but it came too late.
-France came too late and, in 1763, it chose to keep Guadeloupe.
+In 1763 France chose to keep Martinique and Guadeloupe.

 In the end, it seems all was decided in the corridors of power.
 So let Montcalm’s final words be my final words: this “wretched country.”